 We prioritize programming for people between the ages of 12 and 24 as well as those who serve those age groups.

 The Institute continuously offers groups and individuals training in skills such as Nonviolent Communication, meditation, cultural humility, and experiential interconnectedness, and fosters responses to systemic violence in the Rochester area through projects focused on urban agriculture, racial healing work, and restorative approaches to conflict.

 The Gandhi Institute is housed at 929 S. Plymouth Ave, between Flint and Magnolia streets and provides an inviting and safe place for a wide variety of groups to meet.
-We make our conference room freely available to groups on a donation basis, and we maintain a large community garden and outdoor book library that is available to all.
+We make our conference room freely available to groups on a donation basis, and we maintain a large community garden that is available to all.

 The Institute maintains a collection of books, videos, and recordings which cover the lives and legacies of Mahatma Gandhi, Martin Luther King, Jr., and other important social activists.
 These materials are available for use by those seeking to learn more about such topics.